Why I built Halocard

 Privacy is a core principle.

-We collect and use only the minimum personal data necessary to provide our services, comply with the law, and protect against fraud.
+We collect the minimum amount of personal data necessary to create your account, remain compliant and prevent fraud.
+We pass your data on and then delete it from our servers.
 If we don’t need it, we don’t ask for it.

 US services shouldn’t require a US address.